5 things to do before signing your mortgage papers

 When you find a house in a location that you like, drive by in the evening, on the weekend, and during the work week if you can.
 You may discover a lack of on-street parking or noisy neighbours.
 These issues may not be deal-breakers, but the solutions (like renting a parking spot) may be costly and should be included in your budget.

-Sure, a downtown condo may seem like a great idea now, but if kids are a possibility in the next few years, will you want to raise them in that environment?
+Sure, a downtown condo may seem like a great idea now, but if kids are a possibility in the next few years, will you want to raise them there?
 You could, and lots of people do, but you should think about that before you buy.

 On the flip side, if you're a single 20-something who works downtown, is a big house in the suburbs right for you?
 Consider the time and money you'll spend commuting, and you may decide that a smaller house closer to work is a better fit.